WANS170651/Zhil/README.md

 ## Support

 For support and questions:
-- Check the documentation in the `docs/` directory
-- Review the API documentation at `/docs` endpoint
+- Check the API documentation at `/docs` endpoint
 - Examine the test files for usage examples
-- Use the verification tools for system diagnostics
+- Use the performance tests for system diagnostics
+- Review the example scripts for implementation patterns

 ## Changelog

-### Version 1.0.0 (2025-08-19)
+### Version 1.0.0 (2025-08-21)
-- Initial release
 - Complete web interface implementation
 - Full API service with documentation
-- Comprehensive testing suite
+- Performance optimization and testing suite
 - Production-ready deployment options
+- Comprehensive error handling and monitoring